Thursday 19 September

 Moderators: David BERNARDINI (Gastro-enterologist) (Aubagne, France), Laurent HEYRIES (PHD) (Marseille, France), Mahmoud OMAR (Clinical Director) (Kuwait, Kuwait)

-Experts: Marianna ARVANITAKI (Expert, Belgium), Marc BARTHET (Professor) (Expert, Marseille, France), Erwan BORIES (Expert, Marseille, France), Fabrice CAILLOL (Expert, Marseille, France), Marc GIOVANNINI (Chef) (Expert, Marseille, France), Mostafa IBRAHIM (Expert, Egypt), Arnaud LEMMERS (Expert, Bruxelles, Belgium), Fauze MALUF-FILHO (Expert, sao Paulo, Brazil), Jean Philippe RATONE (Expert, Marseille, France)
+Experts: Marianna ARVANITAKI (Expert, Belgium), Marc BARTHET (Professor) (Expert, Marseille, France), Erwan BORIES (Expert, Marseille, France), Fabrice CAILLOL (Expert, Marseille, France), Marc GIOVANNINI (Expert, Marseille, France), Domenico GALASSO (Chief of Gastroenterology Unit) (Expert, Montreux, Switzerland), Arnaud LEMMERS (Expert, Bruxelles, Belgium), Fauze MALUF-FILHO (Expert, sao Paulo, Brazil), Jean Philippe RATONE (Expert, Marseille, France)

 Amphithéatre